Interactive profile surface

 Explore is the live product where this work started: an interactive professional profile designed to be readable by people and usable by agents.

-It proved the agent-first direction in a real Rails product: agent-accessible profiles, lightweight CLI tooling, browser-light setup, and workflows that needed clear state, approval, evidence, and boundaries.
+It proved the agent-first direction in a real Rails product: agent-accessible profiles, browser-light setup, and workflows that needed clear state, approval, evidence, and boundaries.

 Software Dark Factory is the governance product path extracted from that work.
 Explore proved the agent-first surface; Software Dark Factory productizes the delivery governance needed to make agentic engineering safe and repeatable.